chasewnelson/SARS-CoV-2-ORF3d/README.md

 	* **Description**.
 Sliding window script to calculate proportion of reads in each frame for a specified read length and window size, separately for each condition (treatment/time).
 	* **Input**.
 Unnamed arguments in the following order:
 		1. `INFILE_FRAMES`: file with condition metadata for samples (here, **riboseq_sample_metadata.tsv**).
 Columns should be in the following order: sample, condition, time, and treatment, where condition is the combination of time and treatment (see script and file)
-		2. `INFILE_READS`: file with read data; columns described within script; produced by concatenating the output of **TODO** at the command line as follows:
+		2. `INFILE_READS`: file with read data; columns described within script; produced by concatenating the output of ribosome profiling read mapping at the command line as follows:

 				grep -E "\s" SRR*.txt | gsed -E s/_all/\\t/ | gsed -E s/ntd-reads_framed_zerobased.txt:/\\t/ | gsed -E s/\\s+/\\t/ > mapped_reads_by_readlength.tsv